 Safely Send Your Health Info to Family, Doctors

-Sharing your health information securely is now easier with a new, centralized hub in Duke MyChart.
-It’s an expansion of the “Share Everywhere” feature that's already available in MyChart and can be accessed through the “Health” dropdown menu by selecting “Share My Record.”
+Sharing your health information securely is now easier with a centralized hub in Duke MyChart.
+It’s an expansion of the “Share Everywhere” feature that's already available in MyChart and can be accessed through the “Sharing” dropdown menu by selecting “Share My Record.”

 New share functions include: